-You have a 21 day cooling-off period to determine whether participation in the Scheme and the funding arrangements with the Funder meets your needs.
-If, during the 21 day cooling-off period, you decide that the funding does not meet your needs, you may withdraw your application by notifying us in writing at lloyds@omnibridgeway.com.
-If you decide to exercise your cooling off right and withdraw your application and, at such time, you have already been named in the proceedings against the Respondents the subject of the Class Action, you must also take any steps necessary to positively opt out of the Class Action that is being funded by the Funder using the relevant Opt Out Notice.
+If you apply to become a member of the Scheme and you are a 'retail client' for the purposes of the Corporations Act,2 you have a 21 day cooling-off period3 to determine whether participation in the Scheme and the funding arrangements with the Funder meets your needs.
+If the cooling-off period is applicable to you and, during the 21-day cooling-off period, you decide that the funding does not meet your needs, you may withdraw your application by notifying us in writing at springfarm@omnibridgeway.com.

+If you decide to exercise your cooling-off right and withdraw your application, you must also take any steps necessary to positively opt out of the Class Action that is being funded by the Funder using the relevant Opt Out Notice.
 Please contact us if you require a form of Opt Out Notice.
+Until such time as you have opted out of the Class Action, you may continue to be treated as a Passive Member4 of the Scheme even though you have exercised these cooling-off terms.
+This is because, unless you opt out of the Class Action using the relevant Opt Out Notice, you may continue to be a member of the class that is represented in the Class Action, and therefore entitled to a distribution from the Scheme (if distributions are paid to claimants) following the resolution of the Class Action.

-Once you have withdrawn your application and provided the relevant Opt Out Notice (if applicable), you will have no continuing or further obligation to OBIML or the Scheme save for any obligations of confidence arising in respect of information received by you prior to withdrawal.
+Once you have withdrawn your application and provided the relevant Opt Out Notice, you will have no continuing or further obligation to OBIML or the Scheme, save for any obligations of confidence arising in respect of information received by you prior to withdrawal.
 If you withdraw your application during the cooling-off period and successfully opt out of the Class Action, the Funder will not fund any claim you may bring against the Respondents, you will not be treated as a general member of the Class Action funded by the Scheme and you will not be entitled to a share of any Resolution Sum that is awarded as a result of that Class Action.